 - Distribution substations shall be designed in accordance with GTC Substation Specification GE-CIC-ES-0118 - All substations shall be provided with security and safety measures appropriate to the risk of fire, unauthorised access, vandalism and motor vehicle damage. - All substations shall be located and, as appropriate, protected to mitigate the risk of flooding.
 Substations can be various sizes and types.
 They will be sized to accommodate different types of equipment from Padmounted transformers to Ring Main units.
-The design of the substation structure will be subject to the details provided in section 4 and GE-CIC-ES-0118 Substation Specification. - All plant and main cables shall be sized to take account of credible future developments. - Siting of substations will require additional discussions between GTC and the WORK SAFE | HOME SAFE developer to ensure that access is available at all times and to address the issues of noise, vibration and ventilation detailed below.
+The design of the substation structure will be subject to the details provided in section 4 and GE-CIC-ES-0118 Substation Specification. - All plant and main cables shall be sized to take account of credible future developments. - Siting of substations will require additional discussions between GTC and the developer to ensure that access is available at all times and to address the issues of noise, vibration and ventilation detailed below. - Cables shall be laid at a suitable depth and adequately protected (by tile, tape or WORK SAFE | HOME SAFE THIS DOCUMENT IS UNCONTROLLED IF PRINTED Page 6 of 21 ducts) in accordance with GTCs and NJUG recommendations.

-- Cables shall be laid at a suitable depth and adequately protected (by tile, tape or ducts) in accordance with GTCs and NJUG recommendations. - HV and LV cables shall be separated so far as is reasonably practicable, to prevent danger and to facilitate future works.
+• HV and LV cables shall be separated so far as is reasonably practicable, to prevent danger and to facilitate future works.